 "The White cap is one of the newer closures in this group.
-Here is a one-piece tin plate cap of unusual shape which is also solely applied by head pressure.
+Here is a onepiece tin plate cap of unusual shape which is also solely applied by head pressure.
 (Figure 7) gives an illustration of the closure applied to a container with the pry off finish.
 The gasket, a composition rubber ring, is in the skirt where it presses against the side of the container.
 It is claimed that this closure has unusual merit as a reseal friction cap."

-10 and is of the same diameter and form as the last component of the previous section.
+Below the finish is the jar's body.
+The top part or shoulder joins the neck region and is of the same diameter and form as the last component of the previous section.
 It then slants down and outward at about a forty-five degree angle.
 Instead of being smooth and curved, this area is flat and composed of sixteen opposite facing triangles.
 Next is the rest of the container's exterior.
 Eight flat and rectangular shaped panels of equal height and width are strung together around the outer circumference of the vessel.